Andrew Benintendi Player Props: White Sox vs. Twins

 Andrew Benintendi At The Plate

-- He has not gone deep in his 25 games this season.
+- He has not gone deep in his 26 games this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.